St Bartholomew's Church, Tong: Lapley grant

 Despite the king's piety and the pious intentions of the college and chantry, the letters patent signifying the grant cost Isabel £100, deposited in the hanaper.
 Although there were additional outgoings and responsibilities, the grant was substantial.
 Lapley had desmesne lands around the priory and village of Lapley, not far from Tong on the western edge of Staffordshire, as well as further estates at Hamstall Ridware, Meaford, and Marston in Church Eaton, all in Staffordshire, and at Silvington in Shropshire.
 At Lapley itself, Tong acquired not just the priory building and its surrounding lands, but the advowson and tithes of the parish church, although there was a need to find money for the vicar and for the poor of Lapley.
-About 25 years after Henry V's grant, the Lapley estates were to contributing about half the total income of the college.
+About 25 years after Henry V's grant, the Lapley estates were contributing about half the total income of the college.

 This upturn in the fortunes of the college brought about a revision of the statutes in 1423.
 The new statutes raised the warden's stipend from ten marks to £10 and that of the chaplains from four marks to £5.
 The higher stipends, however, were not paid and the old rate for chaplains, given as 53.
 4d., was still in force at the Valor Ecclesiasticus of 1535 and at the inquiry preceding dissolution in 1546.
 Aged chaplains were allowed to remain at the college even if they had means of their own.
 The lord of the manor and the head of the Fraternity of All Saints, a religious guild, took over responsibility for the almshouses.
 The college warden was to hand over £20 a year to the guild wardens towards the support of the inmates, an amount still recorded in 1535.